Key Points

 The Beneficiary:

 Beneficiaries are the persons who ultimately receive the ILIT’s benefits according to the terms of the ILIT.
-Usually, there are two occasions when benefits are available to the beneficiaries.
+There are usually two occasions when benefits are available to beneficiaries.

-Each of the beneficiaries has the power to withdraw his or her own proportionate share of the contributed amount.
+Each beneficiary may withdraw their proportionate share of the contributed amount.

 Usually, the power to withdraw must be exercised within a limited specific time frame.